dart-lang/site-www/src/tools/pub/publishing.md

 If there is no newer version available, the best action might be to downgrade to the newest non-retracted version.
 There are two ways to get this version.

-The first way is by using [pub tool](/tools/pub/cmd) commands: Run `dart pub downgrade <package>` and then run `dart pub upgrade <package>`.
-The `downgrade` command will get the lowest version of `<package>` matching the dependency constraint in the `pubspec.yaml` file.
-The following `upgrade` command will then get the newest non-retracted version available.
+The first way is by using [pub tool](/tools/pub/cmd) commands:

+1. Run `dart pub downgrade <package>` to get the lowest version  of the specified package that matches the constraints in the `pubspec.yaml` file.
+2. Run `dart pub upgrade <package>` to get the newest compatible and non-retracted version available.

-The second way is by editing the `pubspec.lock` file manually.
-Delete the entire package entry for the package with the retracted version and then run `dart pub get`.
+The second way is by editing the `pubspec.lock` file manually:

+1. Delete the entire package entry for the package with the retracted version.
+2. Run `dart pub get` to get the newest compatible and non-retracted version available.

 It is also possible to completely delete the `pubspec.lock` file and then run `dart pub get`.
 However, this might also result in version changes for other